phyloviz/phyloDB/README.md

     ./build-docker.sh # fetch latest stable Neo4j APOC libraries and build the phyloDB Docker image.

 At this point, if no issue has occurred, the build process will be at [step four of the Wiki guide](https://github.com/phyloviz/phyloDB/wiki/Initialization-scripts-in-the-database-container).
+The [Wiki](https://github.com/phyloviz/phyloDB/wiki) of this project documents several topics, namely archictecural views, deployment, authentication and API definition (usage).
+As previously mentioned, the deployment steps present in the wiki can be skiped to step 4 if you have done the previous steps that automatize steps 1 to 3.

 ### Easy launch